-- 7.3.24 A student may request a review of the complaint process if they remain dissatisfied with the outcome of the formal process. - 7.3.25 A request for a review must be submitted in writing to the Academic Registrar within the time allowed see below. - 7.3.26 A review is allowed on the grounds of: - 7.3.26.1 a potential error in the formal proceedings; - 7.3.26.2 new material evidence which, for valid reasons, the student was unable to provide earlier. - 7.3.27 The request for a review will be allocated to a designated member of external staff not involved at any previous stage of the complaint.
-This will be a Trustee for non-academic matters or an external member of the Academic Board for academic matters.
-For HIRS programmes it recommended that the matter be referred to a member of the HIRS permanent faculty not previously involved in the case. - 7.3.28 The individual will review the procedures, the outcome and any new material; but he/she will not be required to re-consider the case. - 7.3.29 If the complaint is upheld the student will be advised of how and when any remedial action will be implemented and, if requested, will be issued with a "completion of procedures" letter.
-The Institute shall reimburse the student for any reasonable and proportionate expenses which he or she has necessarily incurred in the programme of the complaint.
+- 8.2.25 A student(s) may request a review of the complaint process if they remain dissatisfied with the outcome of the formal process. - 8.2.26 A request for a review must be submitted in writing to the Academic Registrar within the time allowed see below. - 8.2.27 A review is allowed on the grounds of: - 8.2.27.1 a potential error in the formal proceedings; - 8.2.27.2 new material evidence which, for valid reasons, the student(s) was unable to provide earlier. - 8.2.28 The request for a review will be allocated to a designated member of the Maryvale Council, allocated by the Council Chairperson.
+For HIRS programmes it recommended that the matter be referred to a member of the HIRS permanent faculty not previously involved in the case.

-- 7.3.30 If the complaint is not upheld the outcome should be communicated to the student by the issue of a "completion of procedures" letter. - 7.3.31 A student, having exhausted the Institute's complaints procedures, has the right to submit a complaint using the relevant validating body's procedures; for HIRS programmes this would be the HIRS Council, but calling only on those members who had not previously been involved in the case.
+- 8.2.29 The individual will review the procedures, the outcome and any new material; but he/she will not be required to re-consider the case. - 8.2.30 If the complaint is upheld the student(s) will be advised of how and when any remedial action will be implemented and, if requested, will be issued with a "completion of procedures" letter.
+The Institute shall reimburse the student(s) for any reasonable and proportionate expenses which he or she has necessarily incurred in the programme of the complaint. - 8.2.31 If the complaint is not upheld the outcome should be communicated to the student(s) by the issue of a "completion of procedures" letter. - 8.2.32 A student, having exhausted the Institute's complaints procedures, has the right to submit a complaint using the relevant validating body's procedures; for HIRS programmes this would be the HIRS Council, but calling only on those members who had not previously been involved in the case.

-Timing of the complaints process
+8.2.33 Timing of the complaints process